 Even though credit cards and personal loans can provide you with some extra funds in the event of a financial emergency, there are some other ways to get a financial boost and avoid excessively high interest rates.
 Peer to peer lending programs may be especially attractive to those who have been turned down by a bank.
 BloombergBusinessweek recently reported on some of the top benefits of peer-to-peer lending programs, highlighting the fact that these programs have significant cost advantages.
-There are a number of online lending options available for those with average credit scores, and you’ll find that many of these loans offer competitive rates and flexible repayment options.
+There are a number card payment solutions online lending options available for those with average credit scores, and you’ll find that many of these loans offer competitive rates and flexible repayment options.

 Here are seven online sources to borrow money: